Help in a mental health crisis

 (5pm-9am, Monday to Friday; and Saturdays, Sundays and bank holidays)

 There is a single point of contact if you, or a friend or relative, are experiencing a mental health crisis out-of-hours.
-The Out-of-Hours Urgent Advice Line provides advice, support and signposting to people living in Milton Keynes and the London boroughs of Brent, Harrow, Hillingdon, Kensington & Chelsea and Westminster.
+The CNWL Out-of-Hours Urgent Advice Line provides advice, support and signposting to people living in Milton Keynes and the London boroughs of Brent, Harrow, Hillingdon, Kensington & Chelsea and Westminster (see below for Camden contact information).
 If you already use CNWL services, this number is also on Crisis Card given to you by your care coordinator or named lead professional.

 If this is the first time you need help for a mental health crisis